johnssproul/RepeatProfiler/README.md

 To generate profiles, you need two input types: (1) one or more reference sequence, and (2) short-read sequence data from one or more samples.

 1. Reference sequences
-- One or more reference sequence of repeats in FASTA format (LINK example)
+- Consensus sequence of one or more repeats in FASTA format
 - For tips on obtaining reference sequences for groups that lack repeat reference libraries see “TBD section” below (or LINK to full tutorial)

 2. Sequence data